coffebar/waybar-module-pacman-updates/README.md

 `--interval-seconds` - interval to run checkupdates without network usage.

-`--network-interval-seconds` - interval to run checkupdates with network usage.
+`--network-interval-seconds` - interval to run checkupdates and AUR updates with network usage.

 `--tooltip-align-columns` - format tooltip as a table using given monospaced font.